Pina-Cola/LaTeX_Template/README.md

 # LaTeX Templates

-This repository contains my custom LaTeX templates for assignments, reports, essays, theses, and other texts.
+This repository contains my custom LaTeX templates for assignments, reports, essays, theses and other texts.

 ## Templates Included
 - **Umeå University**
 - **Leibniz University Hannover**

 The university name on the title page can be exchanged easily.

 ## Features